jasonereid/linux-commands/README.md

 - rmdir - removes a directory
 - rmdir -r - removes a non-empty directory by removing everything below it
-- mv - moves a directory
+- mv - moves a directory, first arg is original location, second arg is new location

+        mv asia/china countries/china

 - chmod - changes file permissions
 - echo - writes text specified in quotes, can write it to a file using a carrot - example: